kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 Create Run by selecting pipeline and give this run a name.
 If there are any run parameters or hyper parameters enter those and then Start the Run.
 <img width="1322" alt="Screenshot 2022-05-23 at 10 10 49 PM" src="https://user-images.githubusercontent.com/17012391/169867569-19f61116-64b8-4bc6-af93-d06488d5d66b.png">

-The same yaml file will also be generated if we run the facial-keypoints-detection-kfp.ipynb notebook in the Notebook Server UI.

 # Kubeflow Pipeline with Kale